claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 ##### Step 3: Kaggle log-in
 - It may be required to log in to your Kaggle Account to allow the download of the dataset.
 - The download process may take some minutes.
-- The files will be downloaded in a folder on the Desktop called 'Project Bianchini Agroclimatology' to avoid issues during the download.
+- The files will be downloaded in a folder on the Desktop called 'Project-Bianchini-Agroclimatology' to avoid issues during the download.

 ##### Step 4: Open the Dashboard
 - The dashboard can be visualized using a local link.
 The default one is: